What’s the Best Lighting for an Office Environment?

 LEDs are commonly available between 2700K to around 5000K.
 The most common for office applications is 4000K.
 For commercial spaces, like warehouses and factories, 5000K is very commonly used.
 5000K is a great color choice to replace Metal Halide.

 Color rendering index (CRI) is a measurement of the quality of a light source.
-Its a scale between 0 and 100.
-100 represents the light the sun produces, which is considered the standard of all light sources.
-The higher a fixtures CRI is, the more closely the output resembles natural sun light.
+It’s a scale between 0 and 100.
+100 represents the light the sun produces, which is considered the standard for all light sources.
+The higher a fixture’s CRI is, the more closely the output resembles natural sunlight.

 LEDs vs. Fluorescents: Lifespan

-There are many comparisons to be made between LED lighting and fluorescent, however, comparing the two directly often doesn’t make sense.
+There are many comparisons to be made between LED lighting and fluorescent lighting.
+However, comparing the two directly often doesn’t make sense.

-This becomes apparent when you compare the lifetime of fluorescent light with the lifetime of an LED.
-And, the reason for this is that they don’t perform the same same.
+This becomes apparent when you compare the lifetime of fluorescent light with the lifetime of an LED light.
+The reason for this is that they don’t perform the same way.

-And, as any facility manager knows, whether they manage an office or a coal mine, having low maintenance lighting that offers a consistent light and a long shine time, can save big bucks.
+And, as any facility manager knows, whether they manage an office or a coal mine, having low-maintenance lighting that offers consistent light and a long shine time, can save big bucks.